 You must make a professional declaration once every two years in order to stay registered

 - not practised your profession since your last registration but have met the HCPC’s returning to practice requirements.

-You are also confirming that:
+You are also confirming that you:

-- Continued to meet the HCPC’s Standards of proficiency for the safe and effective practice of my profession
+- continued to meet the HCPC’s standards of proficiency for the safe and effective practice of my profession

-- Have not had any change relating to your good character
+- have not had any change relating to your good character

-- Had any change relating to your health which may affect the ability to practice safely and effectively; or
+- had any change relating to your health which may affect the ability to practice safely and effectively; or

-- Continued to meet the HCPC’s standards for continuing professional development
+- continued to meet the HCPC’s standards for continuing professional development

 If you cannot complete any part of the declaration you should contact the Registrations department, explaining your circumstances.